The Earl and the Fairy: Characters

-Lydia Carlton, the daughter of Professor Carlton, is a 17 year old fairy doctor who was born and raised in Scottland.
+Lydia Carlton, the daughter of Professor Carlton, is a 17 year old fairy doctor who was born and raised in Scotland.
 She has the rare power to see fairies, an ability inherited from her mother.
 Lydia has green eyes, a trait of those with the gift to see fairies.
 (Her eyes are green-gold) and a red hair.
 She is independent and kind, and doesn't hesitate to help others.
 She ends up working for Edgar as his consultant on fairy-related matters after helping him retrieve the Merrow's Sword (key to him being recognized as the Blue Knight Earl by the Queen of England).
 Her goal is to become a full-fledged fairy doctor, and frequently places herself in danger willingly when it comes to anything to do with problems between humans and fairies.

 She appears to have some self-esteem issues, referring to her own hair as "rust-colored" and comparing herself to her mother, who was apparently a woman of considerable beauty.
 Everyone who knew her mother before she died says they don't look anything alike.
 Once, in an outburst, she confesses to Paul Ferman she thinks she isn't cute at all, and it's part of the reason why she tries so hard to help in other ways (by working hard).

 Her physical differences from her parents also lead her to wonder if she is, in fact, a changeling.
 It is later revealed she is indeed part fairy.
 Her mother, Aurora, was half-fairy (due to familial circumstances forced the real Aurora to be exchanged with a half-blood changeling.)

 Because of past difficulties, Lydia dislikes the idea of falling in love and even seems to be afraid of it.
 When she was a child, she was given a love letter by a boy who - as it turns out later - was dared to do so by his friends, crushing her.
 She used a "spell" to ward off Kelpie so he would not come near her, as his aggressive advances were troublesome to her.
 At first, she also rejects Edgar's advances and brushes them off, but as she falls in love with him, she demonstrates substantially less distrust of his confessions of love.